 We realize there are many outside influences that may also affect your academic performance.
 Below is a list of just some of the many resources available to you.

-Tutoring is available for core and flex-core courses, as well as Capital Markets, for business students.
+Tutoring is available for core courses, as well as Capital Markets, for business students.

 The Writing Center provides writing support to the entire Columbia community.
 Visit their site for more information about appointments or drop-in visits.